GUIDE-SHEET FOR PREPARING Certificate OF ORGANIZATION FOR A LIMITED LIABILITY COMPANY

 G) If the Limited Liability Company is to be member-managed, a statement that the company is to be managed by its members and the names and street addresses of the members who are to serve.
 The Limited Liability Company shall at all times have at least one (1) member.

-H) Any other provision, not inconsistent with law, that the members choose to include the Articles of Organization (U.C.A.
+H) Any other provision, not inconsistent with law, that the members choose to include the Certificate of Organization (U.C.A.
 Section 48-2c-302(4)).

 J) A statement of duration MAY be provided (not required) but cannot exceed 99 years

-2) When filing Articles of Organization, you must submit the following:
+2) When filing Certificate of Organization, you must submit the following:

-A) One (1) original or true copy of the Articles of Organization.
-If the filer requests a copy of the Articles of Organization an additional exact copy of the filed document along with a return-addressed envelope with adequate first-class postage must also be submitted.
+A) One (1) original or true copy of the Certificate of Organization.
+If the filer requests a copy of the Certificate of Organization an additional exact copy of the filed document along with a return-addressed envelope with adequate first-class postage must also be submitted.